top of page

 Sapphire Tribal Bellydance Showcase

 Swirling skirts, shawls, fans, baskets and more – Sapphire Tribal presents a colourful and dynamic bellydance showcase.
-Music is from around the world, extravagant costumes reflecting this global mix.
-The set will include a blend of choreographed and improvised pieces including, fans, shawl, tambourine and sassy skirt.
+Music is from around the world, with extravagant costumes reflecting this global mix.
+The set will include a blend of choreographed and improvised pieces, including fans, shawls, tambourines and sassy skirts.

 Savoy Dance Swing Dancing